-After Drumnadrochit, the A82 continue south along the loch, with the next suggested stop being the Telford Bridge and River Moriston Falls, also known as Invermoriston Falls.
+After Drumnadrochit, the A82 continues south along the loch, with the next suggested stop being Telford Bridge and River Moriston Falls, also known as Invermoriston Falls.

 These falls, on the River Moriston (which flows into Loch Ness), cascade over some large boulders with a backdrop of an old stone bridge.
 This bridge, which crosses the river a little upstream of the falls, was designed by Thomas Telford, one of the foremost Scottish civil engineers of the late 18th century.